top of page

 The mission of the Clara White Mission is to prevent and reduce homelessness thorough advocacy, housing, job training and employment, working in partnership with the community.
 Our programs are all united in our goal to assist at-risk individuals return to dignity and productivity.

-The Clara White Mission’s “soup kitchen” service provides hot meals to the general homeless population seven days a week.
-Breakfast is served seven (7) days a week from 8:30 a.m. until 10:00 p.m.
+The Clara White Mission’s “soup kitchen” service provides hot meals to the homeless population 5 days a week.
 The program serves 400-500 persons daily.
 Volunteers assist with serving our daily meals.
+Breakfast is served seven from 8:30 a.m. until 10:00 a.m

 In accordance with federal law and U. S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 (Not all prohibited bases apply to all programs.)